Kentucky National Guard member dies in Texas, Governor orders flags be lowered

 LOUISVILLE, Ky. — Kentucky Gov. Andy Beshear ordered all flags to be lowered to half-staff at state buildings from sunrise to sunset on Sunday, Jan.
-23.
+23 to honor a fallen National Guard member.

 He will be interred Sunday at Sunset Memorial Gardens in Estill County.